confluentinc/workshop-data-contracts/assets/labs/LAB1_setup_terraform.md

 > [!IMPORTANT]
 > **AWS Workshop Studio Accounts**
 >
-> If you are using an AWS Workshop Studio account, click on the **Get AWS CLI credentials** link on your event home screen and follow the instructions.
+> If you are using an AWS Workshop Studio account, click on the **Get AWS CLI credentials** link on your event home screen and follow the instructions for your OS.
+>
+> Ensure that you set/export the variables in the same shell window that you will be running your terraform commands in.
 >
 > ![Menu for AWS CLI](../images/aws_cli_credentials.png)